-- Scalability: Expanding on the previous point, this access to smarter data analytics will also offer your organization the adaptability to better respond to commercial growth, making it far easier to evolve and expand your practices, processes, and resources over time.
+- Scalability: Expanding on the previous point, this access to smarter analytics will also offer your organization the adaptability to better respond to commercial growth, making it far easier to evolve and expand your practices, processes, and resources over time.

-- Knowledge: By gaining the ability to structure sets of big data and dig deep into specific areas of the business, data-centric intelligence will provide you with a level of knowledge that will not only streamline your internal and external strategies but also allow you to discover groundbreaking new insights that could catalyze your commercial success.
+- Knowledge: By gaining the ability to structure sets of big data and dig deep into specific areas of the business, intelligence processes will provide you with a level of knowledge that will not only streamline your internal and external strategies but also allow you to discover groundbreaking new insights that could catalyze your commercial success.
 A 10% rise in data accessibility can result in a $65 million increase in net income for a Fortune 1000 company – a testament to the power of data-driven knowledge.

 - Vision: Intelligence data analysis, if implemented wisely, can also offer an unrivaled predictive vision for today's discerning business.
 A recent study suggests that the use of predictive analytics in business can result in an ROI of up to 25%.
 By providing a means of analyzing trends, patterns, and specific shifts within particular segments of data, data intelligence services boast a viable way of crafting your business processes and marketing strategies to improve lead generation while understanding your target consumers on a deeper, more meaningful level.

-Data Intelligence In The Real World
+Data Intelligence Examples In The Real World

 The travel industry has long been dependent on using data to predict when people might travel, their reasons for travel, and what their specific needs might be to provide the best possible service at the best price point.

 To help enhance their service levels and optimize their pricing strategies, many travel providers use intelligence information to examine historical data to understand times when there is more or less demand for tickets while tailoring their amenities or packages to suit the requirements of specific customers.
-By utilizing specific customer service KPIs, travel providers enhance their data knowledge and adjust their strategies to be able to provide the best service possible.
+By utilizing specific customer service KPIs, travel providers enhance their knowledge and adjust their strategies to be able to provide the best service possible.

 Education is one of the world's biggest and most important sectors.
 Yet, educators have often failed to utilize big data intelligence to help them provide a more valuable learning experience to their students.